LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    indicates where the search should begin.
 The find method returns a new array containing all of the matched objects.

-.. method:: join(count::integer, o)::staticarray
+.. method:: staticarray->join(count::integer, o)::staticarray
-.. method:: join(s::staticarray)::staticarray
+.. method:: staticarray->join(s::staticarray)::staticarray

    These methods combine the staticarray with other elements to create a new staticarray.
 The first method adds the number indicated by the first